ESL Speaking

 If you wanted to extend this ESL current events activity a little bit, there are a few things you could do.
 Here are some of the ideas I have.

-• Put students into small groups of 4-5.
-Then, each person that does a presentation has to think of 3 interesting follow-up questions for the groups to discuss after their presentation.
+- Put students into small groups of 4-5.
+Then, each person who does a presentation has to think of 3 interesting follow-up questions for the groups to discuss after their presentation.

-• Peer grading.
+- Peer grading.
 This is not something that I do very often, but when I have, the students have really liked it.
-I mostly don’t do it because it requires way more time to collect all the scores and to calculate them.
+I mostly don’t do it because it requires way more time to collect all the scores and calculate them.

 What’s your Source for ESL News Articles for Current Events?